mosdef-hub/foyer/docs/smarts.md

 should supercede the specified rules.

 #### Current Grammar Supported
-We currently do not support all of [SMARTS' features](http://www.daylight.com/dayhtml/doc/theory/theory.smarts.html).
+We currently do not (yet) support all of [SMARTS' features](http://www.daylight.com/dayhtml/doc/theory/theory.smarts.html).
 [Here](https://github.com/mosdef-hub/foyer/issues/63) we're keeping track of which portions are supported.